ItaiAxelrad/open-spec/docs/specifications/1_General Requirements/019113 General Commissiong Requirements.md

    1. Perform any duties of the Contractor.
    1. Stop any portion of the work.
    1. Issue or accept Change Orders.
 1. TRAINING AND EDUCATION
    1. Refer to individual mechanical and electrical equipment sections and the Commissioning Plan for formalized training requirements.

 ## Products

- – not used
+Not used.

 ## Execution

- – not used
+Not used